bmeviauac01/datadriven/docs/homework/GitHub.md

 1. Clone your repository.
 You will need the repository git URL, which you can get from the repository webpage following the _Clone or download_ button.

     You may use any git client.
-If you do not have a favorit yet, the simplest one is [GitHub Desktop](https://desktop.github.com/).
+The simplest one is [GitHub Desktop](https://desktop.github.com/) if you do not have a favorite yet.
 You can list your repositories in this application directly from GitHub.

     ![GitHub Desktop repository clone](images/github/github-desktop-clone.png)

-    If you are using console, the following command performs the clone (if the `git` command is available): `git clone <repository link>`
+    If you are using the shell or the console, the following command performs the clone (if the `git` command is available): `git clone <repository link>`

 1. If the cloning is successful, **DO NOT START WORKING YET!** The solution should _not_ be committed to the repository `master` branch.
 Instead, create a new branch with the name `solution`.